 And in general, I would TOTALLY agree!
 But strangely, I find myself feeling less jaded about one particular convention; SPI (Solar Power International).
 Yes, it isn't cheap, yes there is A LOT of walking and yes there is a spattering of booths not worth your time.
 But overall, there has not been one time that I have bitten the bullet and made the commitment to attend, that I left regretting my decision.

 Where else are you going to get all the big hitters, along with all the newcomers, together under one roof?
-There really is no better place to learn about new products coming out, what the future trends of the industry will be and in my opinion the most important aspect, building relationships with those that can truly help grow your business.
+There is no better place to learn about new products coming out, what the future trends of the industry will be and in my opinion, the most important aspect, building relationships with those that can truly help grow your business.

 My advice, if you do decide to give it a whirl, plan your trip appropriately.
 Meaning, do not just show up on the first day with no game plan prior.
 Review who the vendors are, make a list of your top "must visit" booths, and certainly make appointments with anyone you know you specifically want to talk to.

 And hey, in our current times maybe you'll be able to participate virtually from the comfort of your living room.
-(Though I will say, I will miss the after hours "networking" events.)
+(Though I will say, I will miss the after-hours "networking" events.)

 #2 Solar Trade Publications

 SPI (Solar Power International) or a similar convention is a phenomenal way to reboot your knowledge base once a year.
-But if you relied solely on this method, I think you'd find by the time the next year rolled around the trends would have already changed ten fold.
+But if you relied solely on this method, I think you'd find by the time the next year rolled around the trends would have already changed tenfold.
 So to stay in the know on a more consistent basis, I turn to good old fashion trade publications.
 I know gasp, that is so 80's right?
 But in all seriousness, I find the information I glean from these resources to be unbiased education on the industry trends presented in a way that is digestible and specific to your business.

 I thought huh?
 Interesting concept.
 If I'm being honest, I hate reading.
 I've never been good at it, but then I also thought he's not asking me to read an entire novel in a weekend.
 The challenge is simply to learn one new thing each day.
-If I can easily blow an hour scrolling through FaceBook at 10pm at night, I can certainly take 15 minutes to read one little nugget of information and the latter is certainly going to renew my mind a heck of a lot better than the brain cells I probably killed the hour prior scrolling through social media.
+If I can easily blow an hour scrolling through FaceBook at 10 pm, I can certainly take 15-minutes to read one little nugget of information and the latter is certainly going to renew my mind a heck of a lot better than the brain cells I probably killed the hour prior scrolling through social media.
 Truthfully, this concept works!
 I can't tell you how many small little gems of information I have unearthed in a 15 minute power read.
 Information that has allowed me to break past a barrier I was having in my own business, or allow me to propel way past the competition.

-There isn't one publication that I peruse that I can't access for free, including those that I actually get in their physical form the old fashion way (those I like to display strategically in my office so that others feel I'm a real scholar).
+There isn't one publication that I peruse that I can't access for free, including those that I get in their physical form the old fashion way (those I like to display strategically in my office so that others feel I'm a real scholar).
 And each one always seems to have a little gem of information from a legitimate solar industry expert.

 If you’ve already discovered this serious gold mind of a tool; then hats off to you!
-I hope that you are actually taking the time to legitimately read them.
+I hope that you are taking the time to legitimately read them.

 Want some suggestions on publications I have in my personal reading rotation?
 I’ve got ya, they are listed below.

-What it all comes down to is this: Whatever you do, no matter your business model, each and everyone of us should always be striving to be better than we currently are.
+What it all comes down to is this: Whatever you do, no matter your business model, each and every one of us should always be striving to be better than we currently are.
 Whether you think my suggestions on ways to continue to improve your knowledge are awesome or lame doesn’t really matter.
 I’m simply just sharing what has proven successful for me and I hope it provides some ideas for you.